yakneens/butler/docs/installation.rst

 .. code-block:: shell

-	butler create-workflow -n freebayes -v 1.0 \
+	butler create-workflow -n test -v 1.0 \
-	-c /opt/butler/examples/workflow/freebayes-workflow/freebayes-workflow-config.json
+	-c /opt/butler/examples/workflow/test-workflow/test-workflow-config.json

 Here the -n flag corresponds to the workflow name which should match the name of the Airflow DAG that will be executed by this workflow.
-This name can be gleaned from the python file that defines the DAG structure, as below where the DAG name is *freebayes*:
+This name can be gleaned from the python file that defines the DAG structure, as below where the DAG name is *test*:

 .. code-block:: python

-	dag = DAG("freebayes", default_args=default_args,
+	dag = DAG("test", default_args=default_args,
           schedule_interval=None, concurrency=10000, max_active_runs=2000)

 N.B.
 If you do not use a matching name then Butler will not know which Airflow DAG to execute when you launch the workflow which will